 The rainforest is located in the central part of the country, but it also touches both coasts in some areas.
 The biodiversity in this area is really large.
 There are thousands of known plant and animal species, and likely many more never seen by human eyes.
-It is the untouched beauty that drives eco-tourists to this location.
+It’s the untouched beauty that drives eco-tourists to this location.

 In the mountains, the rainforest looks much different.
 The trees are shrouded by clouds, creating a cloud forest.
 Within this area, tree branches are not bare.
 Moss, lichens, and plants grow among the trees, high in the air.

 When visiting Costa Rica, consider taking one of the many tours into the rainforest.
-Many tours offer horseback rides deep into the forest near Arenal, where you can see the eruptions late at night.
+Many tours offer horseback rides deep into the forest near Arenal, where you can see volcanic eruptions late at night.

 For more information about visiting Costa Rica, contact us at the Ylang Ylang Beach Resort.